Opposition Day: Increase in employers' National Insurance Contributions

 Voting Aye meant

-Support the motion criticising the employers' NIC rise, arguing it harms businesses, suppresses wages, and risks jobs
+Support the motion criticising the employers' NI rise, arguing it damages businesses, suppresses wages, and threatens jobs

 Voting No meant

-Oppose the motion, backing the government's decision to raise employers' NIC as a necessary measure to fund public services
+Oppose the motion, defending the employers' NI increase as a necessary measure to fund public services and stabilise public finances

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.